seongminwoo/lucy-xss-filter/README.md

 ![Lucy-XSS Filter structure.jpg](https://raw.githubusercontent.com/naver/lucy-xss-filter/master/docs/images/XssFilter_Structure.png)

 ## XssPreventer
-- Use the apache-common-lang library to prevent XSS attack.
+- Use the apache-common-lang3 library to prevent XSS attack.
 - Simply convert all input string as follows so it can't be recognized as HTML tags on web browser.

 ```